CodiumTeam/docker-training/exercise-5/README.md

 As an alternative to this, we could add a `USER node` directive at the end of the `Dockerfile`.
 You would need to rebuild the image and try running the `run` command without the `--user` parameter.

 > Note, usually the default user in Linux has the id 1000 which is the same as the one given to the _node_ user inside of the `node` container.
 Since the ids match, the files are owned by your default account in the host OS.
-If your user account in the host has a different id, you would need to use a different
+If your user account in the host has a different id, you would need to use a different id

 #### Alias